1iverea9er/Indoor-Thermal-Comfort/README.md

 This is a custom [Home Assistant](https://www.home-assistant.io/) HACS integration that provides calculated thermal comfort indicators using the [CBE Comfort Tool](https://comfort.cbe.berkeley.edu/) logic and implements the provisions of ANSI/ASHRAE Standard 55-2023.

-This integration is a Python reimplementation based on the original JavaScript version by the [Center for the Built Environment](https://github.com/CenterForTheBuiltEnvironment/comfort_tool).
-The original project is licensed under the GNU GPLv2 license, and this adaptation is licensed under the same terms.
-See the [LICENSE](LICENSE) file for details.

 ---

 ## 🧊 Features